tago-io/tago-sdk-js/analysis.rst

     //Main function to be executed when analysis are called function myanalysis(context, scope) {
-        let sms = Services(context.token).sms;
+        const sms = new Services(context.token).sms;

-        let to      = '2693856214';
+        const to      = '2693856214';
-        let message = 'Hi!
+        const message = 'Hi!
 This is a sms example sent from Tago. \nWith a breakline in the sms message.';

         sms.send(to, message).then(console.log).catch(console.log);
         //Print "Sending";